pickdenis/ps-chatbot/README.md

     base:105 invested doubled asbase       (Mega-Mawile's base attack) base:80 invested scarf asbase          (Effective base of 80 scarfed mon)

+# Installation

+Note: If you have `faye-websocket` and `eventmachine` installed, you can skip this step.

+    bundle install

 # Usage

     ruby connector.rb USER PASS ROOM